On classification of simple non-unital amenable C*-algebras, II: Introduction

 Suppose that $A$ is a separable simple \CA. In the case that $K_0(A)_+\not=\{0\},$ then $A\otimes {\cal K}$ has a non-zero projection, say $p.$ Then $p(A\otimes K)p$ is unital.
 Therefore if $A$ is in the UCT class and has finite nuclear dimension, then $p(A\otimes {\cal K})p$ falls into the class of \CA s which has been classified.
 Therefore isomorphism theorem for these \CA s is an immediate consequence of that in \cite{GLN} (see section 8.4 of \cite{Lncbms}) using the stable isomorphism theorem of \cite{Br1}.

-Therefore this paper considers the case that $K_0(A)_+=\{0\}.$ Simple \CA s with $K_0(A)_+=\{0\}$ are stably projectionless in the sense that not only $A$ has no non-zero projections but $M_n(A)$ also has no non-zero projections for every integer $n\ge 1.$ However, as one may see in this paper, $K_0(A)$ could still exhaust any countable abelian groups as well as any possible $K_0(A).$ In particular, the results in \cite{GLN} cannot be applied in the stably projectionless case.
+Therefore this paper considers the case that $K_0(A)_+=\{0\}.$ Simple \CA s with $K_0(A)_+=\{0\}$ are stably projectionless in the sense that not only $A$ has no non-zero projections but $M_n(A)$ also has no non-zero projections for every integer $n\ge 1.$ However, as one may see in this paper, $K_0(A)$ could still exhaust any countable abelian groups as well as any possible $K_1(A).$ In particular, the results in \cite{GLN} cannot be applied in the stably projectionless case.
 It is entirely new situation.
+If one views \CA\, theory as the study of non-commutative topological spaces, then unital \CA s correspond to the compact spaces and non-unital ones correspond to non-compact spaces.
+However, stably projectionless simple \CA s may be viewed as non-commutative topological spaces which are not even locally compact.
+This causes great difficulties.
+Different methods have to be developed.
+In fact, the current paper is mostly independent of \cite{GLN}.

-In the first part of this research, we introduce a class of stably projectionless simple \CA s ${\cal D}$ (see \ref{DD0} below).
+{{In \cite{eglnp1},}} we introduce a class of stably projectionless simple \CA s ${\cal D}$ (see \ref{DD0} below).
 We also introduced the notion of generalized tracial rank one for stably projectionless simple \CA s.
 These are separable stably projectionless simple \CA s which are stably isomorphic to \CA s in ${\cal D}$ (see \ref{DD0} below).
-If $A$ is stably isomorphic to one in ${\cal D},$ we will write $gTR(A)\le 1.$ Some study of the structure of these \CA s were also presented in the first part of this research.
+If $A$ is stably isomorphic to one in ${\cal D},$ we will write $gTR(A)\le 1.$ Some study of the structure of these \CA s were also presented in \cite{eglnp1}.
 For example, among other things, we show that \CA s have stable rank one.
 Let $A$ and $B$ be two stably projectionless simple amenable \CA s satisfy the UCT.
-Suppose that $K_0(A)=K_1(A)=K_0(B)=K_1(B)=\{0\}.$ In the first part of this research, we show that $A\cong B$ if and only if ${\rm Ell}(A)\cong {\rm Ell}(B)$ (This result was also independently obtained in \cite{EN}).
-In this case the Elliott invariant is reduced to ${\rm Ell}(A)=({\tilde T}(A), \Sigma_A)$ (see \ref{DEll} below).
-Combining the above mentioned result, this also gives a classification for separable stably finite projectionless simple \CA s with finite nuclear dimension in the UCT class with trivial $K_i$-theory.
+Suppose that $K_0(A)=K_1(A)=K_0(B)=K_1(B)=\{0\}.$ In the first part of this research {{(see \cite{eglnkk0}),}} we show that $A\cong B$ if and only if ${\rm Ell}(A)\cong {\rm Ell}(B)$ (see \cite{eglnkk0}).
+In {{this}} case the Elliott invariant is reduced to ${\rm Ell}(A)=({\tilde T}(A), \Sigma_A)$ (see \ref{DEll} below).
+Combining the above mentioned results, this also gives a classification for separable stably finite projectionless simple \CA s with finite nuclear dimension in the UCT class with trivial $K_i$-theory.

-In this part of the research, we study the general case that $K$-theory of \CA s are non-trivial.
+In {{the current paper,}} we study the general case that $K$-theory of \CA s are non-trivial.
 We give the following theorem: